ericTsiliacos/portal/README.md

 ### Patch option

-Create and stashes a git patch of the changes to be pushed.
+Creates and stashes a git patch of the changes to be pushed.

 The patch can be found at the head of `git stash list`.